New Zealand Management Profiles

 Anne sits on Boards and advisory groups and is still involved in the delivery of the National Conference for NZ Event Professionals reflecting her strong interest in professional development.
 She enjoys being able to have a role in the conferences and events for the Trust’s two programmes and is currently on the organising committee of the 2018 Nuffield NZ Conference and the 2020 Nuffield Triennial.

-Desley Tucker began working with Nuffield New Zealand in July 2014.
-She comes from a background of various, mainly education roles, organising courses and programmes.
+Lisa Rogers began working with Nuffield New Zealand in June 2017.
+She comes from a background of mainly Finance and Event Management roles including organising courses and programmes.